 If only Rudolf Diesel could see highways across America today.
-The inventor of the Diesel engine, which ran perfectly on peanut oil not long after its debut around the turn of the 20th century, would certainly be amazed to see that biodiesel has grown into an industry that supports more than 64,000 jobs, $2.5 billion in wages paid and more than $11 billion in total economic impact in the United States.
+The inventor of the Diesel engine, which ran perfectly on peanut oil not long after its debut around the turn of the 20th century, would certainly be amazed to see that biodiesel industry has grown to supports more than 64,000 jobs, $2.5 billion in wages paid and more than $11 billion in total economic impact in the United States.

 It is amazing that consumers in the U.S. saw nearly 2.7 billion gallons of biodiesel and renewable diesel produced in 2018.
 Biodiesel is the first and only EPA-designated Advanced Biofuel with commercial-scale production nationwide.